infoforcefeed/OlegDB-Website/posts/0007_More_on_Go_vs_Erlang.markdown

 nor was it primarily written in Erlang.
 OlegDB is, and will always be, a giant C hairball.
 I say hairball with the fondest conotations a neurotic developer can conjure up.
 It seems many people were confused about this concept, so I will
-repeat: We did not **rewrite** OlegDB in Go, we rewrote the communication later from Erlang to Go.
+repeat: We did not **rewrite** OlegDB in Go, we rewrote the communication layer from Erlang to Go.

 So to go over why we switched, I'll elaborate on the reasons I gave last time in more